 What is Covid-19?

-Covid-19 is an infectious disease caused by a newly discovered coronavirus that originated in Wuhan, China.
+Covid-19 is an infectious disease caused by a newly discovered coronavirus.
 It is spread primarily through droplets of saliva or mucus and can lead to mild-to-severe respiratory illness.
 There is no known cure.

 What are the symptoms of coronavirus?